RateCity.com.au

 Australia is a sunburnt country, making solar power a viable option for millions of households.
 Consider installing solar panels to generate your own electricity, and sell any excess back to the grid.

-One of the most effective ways to reduce your electricity and gas bills is to regularly compare energy plans from different providers, and switch to more affordable options.
-Some providers may offer sign-up bonuses to take advantage of, such as $100 off your first bill.
+One of the most effective ways to reduce your electricity and gas bills is to regularly compare energy plans from different providers and use this information to switch to a more affordable option.
+Some providers may offer sign-up bonuses such as $100 off your first bill.